xwiki-contrib/application-ideas/README.md

 Link to XWiki.org extension page : http://extensions.xwiki.org/xwiki/bin/view/Extension/Ideas

 Share your idea !

 == Description==

-This application allows to suggest ideas.
+This application allows you to suggest ideas.

 == Ideas Listing==

-Home page list all submitted ideas and the number of people supporting it.
+Home page lists all submitted ideas and the number of people supporting it.
 * Add or remove your support by clicking on the number of vote.
 * Add an idea by adding new entry and filling the idea and its description.

 == Idea details==

 Access details by clinking on the idea.
-Additional information are showed here :
+Additional information is shown here:
 * List of people supporting this idea
-* Confirmation if logged user support this idea
+* Confirmation if logged user supports this idea

 == Restriction==

-Guess can't vote or display supporter list.
+Guests can't vote or display supporter list.